Autobianchi Bianchina

-In 1965, a minor facelift was made.
-In France, the models were sold under different names: the Berlina became the Lutèce, the Familiare the Texane, and the Cabriolet was marketed as the Eden Roc.
+In 1965, a minor facelift was made and in the Berlina, the regular engine gained a half horsepower.

+In France, the various Bianchina models were sold under different names: the Berlina became the Lutèce, the Familiare the Texane, and the Cabriolet was marketed as the Eden Roc.
+In the United States, the importer marketed them with Fiat badging rather than as Autobianchis.
+The Panorama was also assembled by Neckar Automobilwerke AG in West Germany as the "Neckar Panorama".

 Production

 The Bianchina was produced from 1957 to 1970, for a total volume of approximately 275,000.